Find Affordable College Courses

 $14,530 Average Tuition & Fees

-Southern Arkansas University Main Campus came in at #16 in this year’s edition of the Best Value Physical Sciences Schools ranking.
+Southern Arkansas University Main Campus ranked #16 on this year’s Best Value Physical Sciences Schools list.
 Located in the town of Magnolia, Southern Arkansas University Main Campus is a public college with a small student population.

 Southern Arkansas University Main Campus undergraduate students pay an average of $14,530 in tuition and fees each year.
 On average, physical sciences graduates from Southern Arkansas University Main Campus take out $23,000 in student loans while working on their degree.